Rohanfizz/Nodejs-Backend-Notes/Lecture 2 - Intro to Express, routes and controllers.md

 ```
 - We need to setup routes so that we can test our server.
 ## Routes and routing
-Great!
-Let's expand on routes, routing, controllers, and the MVC architecture in Express.js.

 ### Routes and Routing in Express.js